jeftegoes/AwsOverview/Compute/Amazon EC2.md

 - AMI are built for a **specific region** (and can be copied across regions).
 - You can launch EC2 instances from:
   - **A Public AMI:** AWS provided.
-  - **Your own AMI:** you make and maintain them yourself.
+  - **Your own AMI:** You make and maintain them yourself.
-  - **An AWS Marketplace AMI:** an AMI someone else made (and potentially sells).
+  - **An AWS Marketplace AMI:** An AMI someone else made (and potentially sells).
+- **ATTENTION!** When the new AMI is copied from Region A into Region B, it automatically creates a snapshot in Region B because AMIs are based on the underlying snapshots.

 ## 15.1.
 AMI Process (from an EC2 instance)

-- Start an EC2 instance and customize it.
+1. Start an EC2 instance and customize it.
-- Stop the instance (for data integrity).
+2. Stop the instance (for data integrity).
-- Build an AMI - this will also create EBS snapshots.
+3. Build an AMI - this will also create EBS snapshots.
-- Launch instances from other AMIs.
+4. Launch instances from other AMIs.

 ## 15.2.
 EC2 Image Builder